git-of-aj/az-305/Module-1.md

+# Design identity, governance, and monitor solutions

 Governance ensures those rules and policies are enforced.

+Multiple passwords increase the likelihood of users reusing passwords or using weak passwords.

 - To make role assignments more manageable, avoid assigning roles directly to users.
 Instead, assign roles to groups.
 Assigning roles to groups helps minimize the number of role assignments.